Maine Policy Scholars Program

 The Maine Policy Scholars program is a year-long research scholarship in which an undergraduate student from each of the seven University of Maine System campuses, working closely with a faculty advisor, examines an issue of public policy relevance to Maine and proposes a solution in the form of a final report and presentation.

-The program runs from May 2022 – April 2023.
-Applications are due in March on each UMS campus for the following year.
+The program will take place during the 2024-2025 academic year.
+Application are due in March at each UMS campus for the following year.

 Student Scholarship funding: $5000 toward tuition, $1000 research expense reimbursement